Keerti Nagpure

 Keerti Nagpure is an Indian actress who primarily works in Hindi television.
 She made her acting debut in 2010 with Olakh portraying Vibhavari Talwarkar.
-Nagpure is best known for her portrayal of Siddhi Malik Chopra in Parichay and Nandini Pandey Raghuvanshi in Desh Ki Beti Nandini.
+Nagpure is best known for her portrayal of Siddhi Malik Chopra in Parichay – Nayee Zindagi Kay Sapno Ka and Nandini Pandey Raghuvanshi in Desh Ki Beti Nandini.

-Since May 2022, Nagpure is seen portraying Tulsi Mohan Trivedi in Pyar Ka Pehla Naam: Radha Mohan.
+From May 2022 to January 2024, Nagpure portrayed Tulsi Mohan Trivedi and from January 2024 to March 2024 Nagpure portrayed Damini Bharadwaj in Pyar Ka Pehla Naam: Radha Mohan.

 Career

 Debut, breakthrough and success (2010-2016)

 Nagpure started her career with Star Pravah Talent Hunt Competition.
 She made her acting debut with the Marathi serial Olakh portraying Vibhavari "Vibha" Talwarkar from 2010 to 2011.

 She made her Hindi television debut with Parichay portraying Siddhi Malik Chopra opposite Samir Soni from 2011 to 2013.
 It proved as a major turning point in her career.
 She received nominations and recognition for her performance.

 Nagpure made her film debut in 2012 with the Marathi film Zalay Dimag Kharab portraying the lead.
 From 2013 to 2014, she portrayed Nandini Pandey Raghuvanshi in Desh Ki Beti Nandini opposite Rafi Malik.

 She then portrayed Priyanka Gobhandarkari in Beta Hi Chahiye in 2013, Geet Singh in Ek Veer Ki Ardaas...Veera in 2015 and Pranali in Naagarjuna – Ek Yoddha in 2016.